0cjs/8bitdev/README.md

 in the path will be used instead; see the `check_installed()` functions in the setup scripts for details.

+Beyond the packages checked above, you will need basic build tools as well.
+On Debian, `apt-get install build-essential pkgconf`.
+(You can also use the original Freedeskop.org `pkg-config` if you prefer.)

 __Assemblers__:
 - [The Macroassembler AS][asl] is the primary assembler, and supports a wide variety of CPUs and microcontrollers.